 There has been licensed aquaculture activity in Killary Harbour for the last 30 years.
 There is tourism, fishing and marine leisure in the area.
 Aquaculture operations should not interfere with these amenities.
-At present there are major problems in Killary Harbour's existing sites due to overstocking, lack of growth and seed availability.
-This site is currently not in use, and leaving this area fallow will allow for improved water flow for the existing surrounding sites as per the UISCE report recommendations.

-As the mussel production sites in Killary Harbour are not located within a Natura 2000 sites there will be no direct impacts from the operations.
-The Twelve Bens/Garraun complex SAC (0020131) to the south and the Mweelrea/Sheeffry/Eriff complex SAC (001932) to the north should be consulted for details of the aquaculture activity that may pose a potential significant negative impact on the SACs.
+There is overstocking, lack of growth and seed availability issues within Killary Harbour.
+This site if licenced will significantly impact on production in the area.
+As the mussel production sites in Killary Harbour are not located within a Natura 2000 site and there will be no direct impact from the operations.
+The Twelve Bens/Garraun complex SAC (0020131) to the south and the Mweelrea/Sheeffry/Eriff complex SAC (001932) to the north should be consulted for details of the aquaculture activity that may pose a potential significant negative impact on the SAC's.